june3474/theme-dks/README.md

 # theme-dks

-theme-dks is a gtk2/gtk3/XFCE theme that blends gtk2 theme(gtkrc) of the Adwaita theme and gtk3 theme(gtk.css) of the PRO-dark-XFCE theme created by PAULXFCE.
+theme-dks is a gtk2/gtk3/XFCE theme that blends gtk2 theme(gtkrc) of the Adwaita and gtk3 theme(gtk.css) of the PRO-dark-XFCE created by PAULXFCE.
-Some modifications have been added to the originals as well.
+In the course of blending, some modifications were added as well.

 theme-dks is licensed under GPLv2, of which the downloaded file contains a copy.